Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 There's something going on at FBI headquarters, and you're looking to hang my guy out to dry, and that's not the problem.

-The problem is that FBI headquarters, my guy should walk.
+The problem is at FBI headquarters.

 So the FBI was fooled.